-(a) Mounted on a building wall in accordance with the locational requirements applicable to low wall
+(a) Mounted on a building wall in accordance with the locational requirements applicable to low wall signs, or (b) Hung below an awning or other canopy, or

-signs, or

-(b) Hung below an awning or other

-canopy, or

 (J) Temporary signs.
-Only the following temporary signs shall be permitted: 1723
+Only the following temporary signs shall be permitted:

-Residential District Non-Residential District Commercial special event sign: Not Permitted • Number per project 1 banner sign per establishment • Area maximum 30 square feet • Length of display Not to exceed 30 days total during the first six months following the securing of an occupational license by a new business occupant Real estate for sale and for lease signs: Area maximum 144 square inches plus two panels not exceeding together 144 square inches in addition for 12 square feet
+Residential District Non-Residential District Commercial special event sign: Not Permitted • Number per project 1 banner sign per establishment • Area maximum 30 square feet • Length of display Not to exceed 30 days total during the first six months following the securing of an occupational license by a new business occupant Real estate for sale and for lease signs: ' a Area maximum 144 square inches plus two panels not exceeding together 144 square inches in addition for special information such as number of bedrooms, number of baths, presence of pool, and suspended with "S" hooks from main sign 12 square feet • Number maximum 1 per street frontage • Length of display For the time period during which the property is offered During the time period during which the property is offered Residential real estate open house and talking house directional signs: • Area maximum 450 square inches 450 square inches

-special information

-such as number of

-bedrooms, number

-of baths, presence

-of pool, and

-suspended with "S"

-hooks from main

-sign

-• Number maximum 1 per street frontage 1 per street frontage

-• Length of display For the time period During the time

-during which the period during which

-property is offered the property is

-, , offered

-Residential real esta te open house and tall king house directional signs:

-4 Area maximum 450 square inches 450 square inches

-1 Open house sign Open house signs
+• Open house sign Open house signs Open house signs

-regulations shall be left in place
+regulations shall be left in place shall be left in place

-· · only on the day and only on the day and
+only on the day and only on the day and

-during the hours of
+during the hours of during the hours of

-the open house.
+the open house. the open house.

-Open house signs •
+Open house signs Open house signs

-cannot be displayed
+cannot be displayed cannot be displayed

 unless there is

-actually an open
+actually an open actually an open

-house being held, ,
+house being held, house being held,

-with the owner or a •
+with the owner or a with the owner or a

 representative representative

-available at the
+available at the available at the

-house to allow
+house to allow house to allow

-access to
+access to access to

-prospective buyers.
+prospective buyers. prospective buyers.

-In no case shall the
+In no case shall the In no case shall the

 sign be left in place sign be left in place

 for more than two for more than two

 consecutive days, consecutive days,

 or up to a maximum or up to a maximum

-of three days in any
+of three days in any of three days in any

 seven day period. seven day period.

 Open house signs Open house signs

 must state "Open

 House" in large

-letters, and may
+letters, and may ,

-also include the also include the
+also include the

-also illolude ille also illolude ille

 phrase "Talking phrase "Talking

-House" with a House" with a
+House" with a

-directional arrow. directional arrow.
+directional arrow.

-Other real estate Other real estate
+Other real estate

 sale signs can only sale signs can only

 be displayed on the be displayed on the

-property for sale property for sale
+property for sale

-and are not to be and are not to be
+and are not to be

-considered open considered open
+considered open •

-house signs house signs
+Tallian haves sinn house signs house signs

-4 Talking house sign Talking house signs Talking house signs
+• Talking house sign Talking house signs Talking house signs

-regulations may be left in place may be left in place

-for no more than for no more than
+regulations may be left in place for no more than may be left in place for no more than

 two consecutive two consecutive

-days, or up to a days, or up to a
+days, or up to a

-maximum of three maximum of three
+maximum of three

-days in any seven days in any seven
+days in any seven

 day period.
 Talking day period.
 Talking

-house signs must house signs must

-state "Talking state "Talking

-House" in large

-letters, and may

-also include a also include a

-directional arrow. directional arrow.

-Other real estate Other real estate

-sale signs can only sale signs can only

-be displayed on the be displayed on the

-property for sale property for sale

-• Location On the property of

-the house being the house being

-offered for sale, with offered for sale, with

-the permission of •

-the owner, the owner,

-specifically specifically

-designated public •

-rights-of-way as

-shown in Figure 1,

-and on the public and on the public

-right-of-way area

-directly adjacent to

-the property being the property being

-offered for sale offered for sale

-Contractor/architect onorda for sale Chorod for Salo
+ady po nod.
+Taiking ady po nod.
+Taiking